briandoconnor/synapse-tutorial-2023/tutorial-1.md

 <img width="1259" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/9b458883-6e74-4e60-a738-b8ec0f3300ba">

-> [!NOTE]
+> [!IMPORTANT]
-> Assignment:
+> __Assignment:__
 > Give it a try!
 Start by creating a wiki page in your new project and then add at least one sub-page.
 Try experimenting with adding some Markdown content.

 ## Uploading some files

 At its core, Synapse is a ___data sharing platform___ and the majority data is in the form of files.
 You can think of Synapse as a DropBox or Google Drive but focused on the needs of researchers.
-Because of that, the platform is focused on what you need for publishing on research results, namely data provenance and DOI minting.
+Because of that, the platform is focused on what you need for sharing and publishing on research results, namely data provenance and DOI minting.
 Also keep in mind Synapse is hosted on the AWS cloud environment, so if you want to perform large-scale analysis on the cloud it's the perfect place to host your data.
 Provenance means you can upload a file and then update it with a new version, all while maintaining the history.
 DOIs are unique identifiers commonly used in publications to refer to data in a durable way.
 You can create DOIs in the Synapse platform for _free_ and these can be made for individual files, elements like tables and datasets (more to come on these), or even whole project spaces.

 Let's get started by uploading data...